Plenary & Keynote Lectures

 Principal Expert Research Network and Public Funding – MANN+HUMMEL / Germany

-In medias res: Air filtration is omnipresent for delivering clean air: protecting engine and equipment known as engine filtration, enabling processes and technology known as industrial filtration, providing comfort and indoor air quality known as HVAC filtration.
+In medias res: Air filtration is omnipresent for delivering clean air: protecting engine and equipment known as engine filtration, enabling processes and technology known as industrial filtration, providing comfort and indoor air quality known as HVAC filtration or prominent as indoor air purifier for reducing risk of aerosols in closed environment.
 Adding gas adsorption, the domain of cabin air filtration shows up.
-However, in this talk the focus will be on particle filtration.
+The focus in this talk will be on particle filtration.

 The plenary lecture will be a personal collection of examples illustrating the evolution of air filtration in the approximately last twenty years as well as an outlook into the roaring 2020s in air filtration.